CHRIS-0703/learning-git-and-github/docs/README.md

+#Introduction by Chris Smids
+This introduction is added in the scope of testing the Stash possibility with the Git command

 # Learning Git and GitHub
 This is the repository for the LinkedIn Learning course Learning Git and GitHub.
 The full course is available from [LinkedIn Learning][lil-course-url].